schen126/cse15l-lab-reports/lab_report_3.md

 *By Serena Chen*

 ---
 For my lab report, I'll be talking about the `grep` command.
-According to [GeeksForGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/), `grep` stands for "**g**lobal search for **r**egular **e**xpression and print out.
+According to [GeeksForGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/), `grep` stands for "**g**lobal search for **r**egular **e**xpression and print out."
 It allows the user to search for a pattern in files, then display the results.
 And according to [ChatGPT](https://chat.openai.com/chat), the "powerful command-line utility" can be modified in many ways to change its behavior.

 ![image](https://user-images.githubusercontent.com/86854157/218420441-7cb1785a-967d-4f52-af2e-30105e4ae500.png)